All About Finding Energy Vortex Locations In the US

 What To Do If You Find a Vortex

-Vortex Hunters can't post sites on private properties or commercial businesses due to privacy regulations and they need as much evidence as they can get to back up the claim in order to verify it.
+Vortex Hunters can't post vortices on private properties or commercial businesses due to privacy.
+They also need as much evidence as they can get to back up the claim to verify it.

 Amanda Linette Meder